volatusveritas/projector/PDJ/PDJ#0.md

   in perfect step-by-step fashion, as if the programmer already knew with outstanding precision what he had to do, how to do it, and was sure it was going to work.
-Unfortunately, this leads many beginner programmers, especially the many who are addicted to said tutorials, to think this is how real world programming looks like.
+Unfortunately, this leads many beginner programmers, especially the many who are addicted to said tutorials, to think this is what real world programming looks like.
 This leads them to delay the blossoming of their debugging skills, and suffer greatly from it, for it's an integral part of being a good programmer.
-Not only that, but it usually is also damaging to their mental health.
+Not only that, but it is usually damaging to their mental health.
 We are at a point in our society where it's very common to compare yourself to others, and the typical result of that is sadness and amotivation.
 I shall write about these topics with increased depth in the